Board of Directors

 “What can be better than having an organization that provides a safe space and platform for marginalized youth to engage with the realities of their respective space and communicate those truths through various art forms while attempting to positively implement change!
 That’s Antyx to me.
 That’s why I can’t help but love it!”

-Barbara Ball - Director
+Barbara Ball - Director and dedicated volunteer

 Allan Nielsen Q.C. - Director

 Throughout his career as a lawyer, Allan participated on numerous for profit and not for profit boards.
 Now he has time to do a better job as a board member.
 Allan was, and is, widely known as one of the funniest lawyers ever to practice in Calgary even if he says so himself.